 Looking back, extending those tests wasn’t a trivial matter.
 Too much time, effort and money were involved.
 Not to mention the impact it had on my family.
 None are beekeepers.

-One day I realized that all the joy and wonder, I’d experience in beekeeping, had been absent for some years.
+One day I realized that all the joy and wonder, I’d experience in beekeeping, was absent for some years.
 That I was stubbornly plodding along on just momentum.
 And that after the last 1500 bee measurements, I didn’t have any momentum left.
 My living no longer depended on the bees and I couldn’t find a reason for continuing with them.
 I made plans to sell or give them all away which ever would come first.

 But that didn’t happen.
 The bees essentially managed themselves for over a year.
 I saw them about 3 times.
 And didn’t manage them at all.